- Both sides of the boat must be decorated the same

 - Keep in mind that the lighting, sound and any decorations need to be clearly visible from 100 feet away at night.
 They need to be able to withstand possible rain and high winds.

-- Safety should be a main concern as you develop your ideas and your decorations.
+- Safety should be the main concern as you develop your ideas and your decorations.
 Envision yourself at the helm, navigating at night with possible rain and wind.
 You must have clear visibility and maneuverability during the course of the parade.

 - Plan early and allow yourself several weeks to get all that together so that you’re not rushing at the last minute.
 This process takes time to do it right, start early and you’ll be very pleased with the outcome.